HarryPaniccc/DnD/World of Helodaria/Sirkonos.md

 # History
 ---
-Before the apparent Sirkon royal lineage, the region where Sirkonos now sits as ruled by the [[Thay]].
+Before the apparent Sirkon royal lineage, the region where Sirkonos now sits was ruled by the [[Thay]].

 # Geography
 ---